elliotttong/cursor-memory-bank/.memory_bank/activeContext.md

 🟢 **Step 3: Update playback and highlighting routing to use composite key for provider/voice lookup.**
 - [x] Refactor playback and highlight sync logic to use the selected composite key for provider/voice lookup and routing.

+🟢 **Step 4: Add defensive/fallback logic.**
+- [x] Defensive handling for missing voices/providers and memory leaks (object URL revocation).

+🟢 **Step 5: Test all flows and edge cases.**
+- [x] All major flows tested; no critical bugs remain.
+Prefetching is robust.
+Audio caching is a future optimization.

 📋 **Overview of Changes**
 - Voice selection and UI will be provider-agnostic: all voices are shown in a single list (grouped by country, not provider).